 Reach Out to Pharmaceutical Companies

 Some pharmaceutical companies offer patient assistance programs for those who cannot afford their medications or supplies.
 Look for the manufacturer of your diabetes supplies on their website and search for patient assistance programs.
-You may be required to submit an application to qualify.
+You may be required to apply to qualify.

 Check your insulin pen or vial for the logo of your supplier.